SwampQuinn/alacrity-support-documentation/developer documentation/API reference/smart contract action references/alaio.msig.md

 **Type:** void

-Unapprove action revokes an existing proposal.
-This action is the reverse of the approve action: if all validations pass the level permission is erased from internal provided_approvals and added to the internal requested_approvals list, and thus un-approve or revoke the proposal.
+Unapprove action removes an existing proposal.
+This action is counter to the approve action: if all endorsments pass the level permission is removed from internal provided_approvals and added to the internal requested_approvals list, and thus un-approve the proposal.

 Parameter Name | Description
 --- | ---